spiral/docs/basics/scaffolding.md

 ## Configuration
 You can customize the scaffolder component by replacing declaration generators and their options using the `scaffolder` configuration file.
-The default configuration located in the `ScaffolderBootloader`.
+The default configuration located in the [ScaffolderBootloader](https://github.com/spiral/scaffolder/blob/master/src/Bootloader/ScaffolderBootloader.php#L59).

 ## Available Commands
 Command            | Description